All Episodes

 Fine.

-By the way, why don't you go grab your family and bring them in too?
+By the way, why don't you go grab your family and bring them in, too?

 They would be granted readily acceptance, ready acceptance into colleges and universities.

-Uh it's everything that we fought to stop in the amnesty bill.
+It's everything that we fought to stop in the amnesty bill.

 This is the sequel.

-This is Amnesty II.
+This is Amnesty 2.

 There is nothing about border security in it.